3 Drug Crime Allegations a Defense Attorney Can Help You With

 3. Sales/Transportation of Controlled Substances

 If you are charged with sale/transportation, you are being accused of transporting, importing, selling, furnishing, administering, or in some way offering to transport a controlled substance or narcotic drug.
-A San Diego criminal defense attorney can help you prepare for the prosecutor’s questioning, during which the prosecutor will attempt to prove that you knowingly transported, sold, furnished, administered, or gave away a controlled substance [Cal Crim No. 2300].
+A knowledgeable San Diego criminal defense attorneys can help you prepare for the prosecutor’s questioning, during which the prosecutor will attempt to prove that you knowingly transported, sold, furnished, administered, or gave away a controlled substance [Cal Crim No. 2300].
 The punishment for this crime is usually classified as a felony (requiring 3-5 years in prison), so it is imperative that you hire a good defense attorney to walk you through the prosecution process.